Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image shows a software interface titled "Data View."
-It appears to be a hierarchical tree structure used for organizing and managing different elements within a project or dataset.
-The interface is divided into two main columns: "Name" and "Value," each with a filter option at the top.
+The image is a screenshot of a software interface, specifically a "Data View" panel.
+The panel is divided into two main columns: "Name" and "Value," each with a filter option at the top.

-The tree structure includes the following elements, each with a checkbox to the left indicating whether they are selected or not:

-1. **Tests** - This item is selected, as indicated by the checked box.
-2. **Global Variables** - This item is also selected.
-3. **Parameters** - This item is selected as well.
+The "Name" column lists various categories, each with an associated checkbox that can be checked or unchecked to include or exclude the category from the view.
+The categories listed are:

+1. Tests (checked)
+2. Global Variables (checked)
+3. Parameters (checked)
-4. **Corners** - This item is partially selected, indicated by a yellow box with a check mark.
-It has a sub-item:
+4. Corners (partially checked, indicated by a yellow square in the checkbox)
-   - **Nominal** - This sub-item is selected.
+   - Nominal (checked)
+   - Click to add corner (highlighted in yellow)
+5. Documents (unchecked)
+6. Setup States (unchecked)
+7. Reliability Analyses (unchecked)
+8. Checks/Asserts (unchecked)

+Each category has an icon next to it, representing its type.
+For example, "Tests" has a gear icon, "Global Variables" and "Parameters" have a group of people icon, "Corners" has a thermometer icon, and "Documents" has a document icon.

-   - **Click to add corner** - This is highlighted in yellow, suggesting it is an interactive element where the user can add a new corner.
+The "Corners" category is expanded to show its subcategories, "Nominal" (which is checked) and "Click to add corner" (highlighted in yellow, indicating it is an interactive element where the user can add a new corner).
-5. **Documents** - This item is not selected.
-6. **Setup States** - This item is not selected.
-7. **Reliability Analyses** - This item is not selected.
-8. **Checks/Asserts** - This item is not selected.

-Each item in the tree has an icon next to it, representing its type or category.
-The interface is designed to allow users to manage and organize various components of their project efficiently.
+The interface appears to be part of a software tool used for managing and organizing various elements related to testing, variables, parameters, and other aspects of a project or system.
 ```

  **Figure 35: Opening Corner Setup**